 - Use the checkbox column to select the files you want to recover, then click “Recover.”

-Disk Drill can be a lifesaver in situations where you cannot access files due to disk corruption or damage.
+Disk Drill can be a lifesaver in situations where you cannot access files because your USB flash drive’s file system is broken.
 It can also recover files that have been accidentally deleted or from a disk that was inadvertently formatted.
-It is definitely worth checking out when faced with the prospect of irretrievable data on a USB or flash drive.
+But if you’ve noticed some signs of more serious damage, you may need additional solutions to fix a broken USB stick.

 Conclusion